pat676/PI-Universal-Remote/PI/README.md

 setup:

-If you are using a raspberry pi with bluetooth, the UART serial interface that we want to use for comunication with the HM-10 bluetooth device is used by the raspberry pis built in bluetooth device.
+If you are using a raspberry pi with bluetooth, the UART serial interface that we want to use for communication with the HM-10 bluetooth device is used by the raspberry pis built in bluetooth device.
 There are a lot of solutions to this problem, but since i am not using the built in bluetooth i chose to disable the built in device.
 This can be done by opening the terminal and entering:

 cd /boot/
 sudo nano config.txt

-use the arrows to navigate to the bottomn of the file and add the two lines:
+use the arrows to navigate to the bottom of the file and add the two lines:

 dtoverlay=pi3-disable-bt
 enable_uart=1